 This blog presents nowcasts derived from our model from June 2017 (the first month following Andrew Scheer’s election as leader of the Conservative Party of Canada) to the next election which should take place in October 2019.
 Nowcasting consists in updating forecasts on a quarterly, monthly, or even daily basis by using the most recent values for each independent variable.
 Our own forecasts are also compared to the average of voting intentions.

-Assuming Justin Trudeau and Andrew Scheer will face off in the upcoming federal election, the final values of four of our five independent variables are already known and should remain the same until election day.
+Assuming Justin Trudeau and Andrew Scheer will face off in the upcoming federal election, the final values of our five independent variables are already known and should remain the same until election day.
 In October 2019, the Liberal Party of Canada will have spent 48 months in power which means that the value of our time variable will be equal to 3.87 [ln(48)].
 Since we are making nowcasts, the time variable will evidently vary from month to month (for example, in June 2017, the value of the time variable was equal to 3.00 because the Liberal Party had by then only spent 20 months in office).
 Unless Justin Trudeau resigns before the election, the dichotomous variable related to the substitution of the Prime Minister will be scored 0.
 When it comes to the political experience variable, Justin Trudeau is less experienced by about 4.30 years in comparison to his main opponent.
 Finally, because the Prime Minister is from Quebec, no other major party leader is from that province, and two minor party leaders are from Quebec (the leader of the Bloc Québécois and the leader of the newly founded People’s Party of Canada), the provincial origin variable takes a value of 0.50 (for more details on how this variable was coded, see Mongrain 2019).
-Consequently, the only variable for which we are not aware of the final value is the economic benchmark measure (i.e., the difference between the unemployment rates in Canada and the United States).
-The value of this variable is updated every month according to the unemployement rates published by Statistics Canada and the U.S. Bureau of Labor Statistics.
+The economic benchmark (i.e., the difference between the unemployment rates in Canada and the United States) in July (i.e., the third month before the election month) was equal to two percentage points (5.7% – 3.7%).
+The value of the economic variable was updated every month according to the unemployement rates published by Statistics Canada and the U.S. Bureau of Labor Statistics.

 Model forecasts and voting intentions were also used to estimate the incumbent party’s percentage of seats using a swing ratio.
 A swing ratio is obtained by regressing the share of seats collected by a party on its share of the popular vote.